Transport properties in a model of confined granular mixtures at moderate densities: Introduction

 As usual, the expressions derived for the transport coefficients are approximate because they are obtained by solving the above integral equations by considering the leading terms in a Sonine polynomial expansion of the first-order distribution function.
 Here, for the sake of simplicity, we consider the relevant state of confined dense granular mixtures with \emph{steady} temperature, as previously discussed for dilute granular mixtures.\cite{GBS21} This allows us to provide analytic expressions for the transport properties in terms of the mixture's parameters.

 Since the expressions of the diffusion transport coefficients are available, as an application we have also obtained the so-called thermal diffusion factor $\Lambda$.\cite{KCL87} Knowledge of this quantity provides a segregation criterion showing the transition between regions of the parameter space where $\Lambda>0$ (where larger particles tend to accumulate near the cooler plate) to regions where $\Lambda<0$ (where larger particles tend to accumulate near the hotter plate).
+The first situation ($\Lambda>0$) is usually referred to in granular literature as the Brazil nut Effect (BNE), while the second situation ($\Lambda<0$) is referred to as the Reverse Brazil nut Effect (BNE).
 Since the origin of segregation is due to both gravity and the thermal gradient, we will analyze limiting cases in which the influence of each on segregation can be disentangled.

 The plan of the paper is as follows.
 The $\Delta$-model and the inelastic Enskog equation for an $s$-component granular mixture are introduced in Sec.\ \ref{sec2}.
 The balance equations for mass, momentum, and energy are also derived in this section and the kinetic and collisional contributions to the fluxes are defined in terms of the one-particle velocity distribution functions $f_i(\mathbf{r}, \mathbf{v};t)$.
 The application of the Chapman--Enskog method to solve the Enskog kinetic equation to first order in spatial gradients is described in Sec.\ \ref{sec3}.
 In Sec.\ \ref{sec4}, the first-order distribution functions $f_i$ are expressed in terms of the quantities $\boldsymbol{\mathcal{A}}_i$, $\boldsymbol{\mathcal{B}}_i$, $\mathcal{C}_{i,\lambda \beta}$, and $\mathcal{D}_{i}$.
 These quantities obey a set of coupled linear integral equations which are approximately solved in Sec.\ \ref{sec5} for the diffusion transport coefficients and the shear and bulk viscosities by considering the leading terms in a Sonine polynomial expansion.
 Some technical details on the above calculations are provided in Appendixes \ref{appA}, \ref{appB}, and \ref{appC}.
 The case of a binary granular mixture is considered in Sec.\ \ref{sec6} where the dependence of the above transport coefficients on the inelasticity in collisions is widely analyzed for dilute and dense mixtures.
 Thermal diffusion segregation is studied in Sec.\ \ref{sec7}, while a brief discussion on the results reported in this paper is offered in Sec.\ \ref{sec8}.